JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     `RRF` block represents the [RRF](../../../agama/language-reference.md#rrf) instruction of Agama DSL.

-    Drag and drop end point of this :material-circle: at `Retry Authentication` block then select `RRF`
+    Create an RRF block after the `Retry Authentication` block.

+    Remember that
+    the `Retry Authentication` is a `Repeat` type of block.
+It has two possible paths.

+    - One that originates from the colored dot on the bottom edge will be labeled as `repeat`.
+Execution of the blocks along this path will be repeated as configured in the `Repeat` block.
+    - Second path originates from the colored dot on the right edge of the `Repeat` block.
+This path is labeled as `Continue`.
+These blocks will be executed after `repeate` path completes the execution.

+    The new `RRF` block should be created on the `Repeat` path.

     ![](../../../assets/check-repeat.png)

-    _Click on the newly created `RRF` block.
+    Click on the newly created `RRF` block.
 Click :material-pencil:.
-Input values as shown below in the configuration screen_
+Input values as shown below in the configuration screen.

     ![](../../../assets/agamalab-flow-passwd-edit-rrf.png)

-    **todo**
-    Since we have checked the `In Repeat Block` at the time of adding the `RRF` block, the `RRF` block as well as all the blocks that we add to the `RRF` block iterated blocks.
+    With this configuration, the RRF block will

+    - Present an input form to the user.
+We will build the `login.ftlh` in the [later section](#design-user-interface)
+    - Capture and store user inputs like the user-name and password into the `creds` variable

-    _At this stage, let's save the flow.
-Click `Save` on the flow canvas._
+    At this stage, let's save the flow using the `Save` button.
+This creates a new commit in your GitHub repository.

-7. Create a _CdiUtil_ Call block
+7. Create a Call block

     Create a `Call` block to process the username and password received from the user (in RRF) and validate them.
 The result of validation should be stored in a variable.

-    Drag and drop end point of this :material-circle: at `Login page` block then select `RRF`
+    Create a new call block after the `Login page` block.

     ![](../../../assets/agama-lab-create-cdiutil-instance.png)

-    _Click on the newly created `Call` block.
+    Click on the newly created `Call` block.
 Click :material-pencil:.
-Input values as shown below in the configuration screen_
+    Configure it as shown below.

     ![](../../../assets/agamalab-flow-passwd-edit-cdiutil-instance.png)

 8. Create An Assignment block

-    In case of authentication failure, we want to show the username to the user while reentering the password on the web page.
+    In case of authentication failure, user will be prompted for reentering the credentials on the sign in page.
+We want to show the username to the user while reentering the password on the web page.
 For this, we will save the username in a variable using the `Assignment` block.

-    Drag and drop end point of this :material-circle: at `Validate Credentials` block then select `Assignment`
+    Create a new assignment block after the `Validate Credentials` block.

     ![](../../../assets/agama-lab-create-assignment-uid.png)

-    _Click on the newly created `Call` block.
+    Click on the newly created `Call` block.
 Click :material-pencil:.
-    Input values as shown below in the configuration screen_
+    Input values as shown below in the configuration screen

     ![](../../../assets/agamalab-flow-passwd-edit-assignment-uid.png)